Basic Development on Final Fantasy XVI Already Complete

 Bravely Default II News Coming Soon

 Somebody at Square Enix clearly listens to the podcast.
 Either that, or they have our offices bugged.
-Just the other night on the podcast Caspius was loudly bemoaning the fact that Square Enix had gone radio silent on Bravely Default II, and was fretting that we were facing down the prospect of having to postpone our end of year playthrough of the game.
+Just the other night on the podcast Akademician was loudly bemoaning the fact that Square Enix had gone radio silent on Bravely Default II, and was fretting that we were facing down the prospect of having to postpone our end of year playthrough of the game.
 Mere hours after this the official Bravely Default II Twitter account tweeted out a piece of artwork celebrating the series’ eighth anniversary, and telling fans to please be expecting information regarding the game to drop imminently:

 Information on Bravely Default II will be released soon, so please check it out.